austinl512/odin-recipes2/README.md

 - List item elements
 - Image embed elements

-Furthermore, I was able to practice basic Git commands and writing commit messages.
+Furthermore, I was able to practice using basic Git commands and writing commit messages.